Colombia

 Judicial guidelines

-The Superior Council of the Judiciary (Consejo Superior de la Judicatura) – the body responsible for the administration and oversight of Colombia’s judicial system – has been promoting the use of AI ‘within the framework of the digital transformation in the Judicial Branch, with the aim of improving attributes of the administration of justice’.
-In December 2024, following a Colombian Constitutional Court ruling and a survey on the use of AI in the judiciary, the Superior Council of the Judiciary adopted Guidelines for the Responsible and Safe Use of Generative AI in the Judicial Branch (‘Guidelines’) through Acuerdo No. PCSJA24-12243, ‘in order to maximise the benefits and potential of [AI tools], while mitigating and managing their potential risks’.
-This made Colombia the first country to implement the UNESCO Draft Guidelines for the Use of AI Systems in Courts and Tribunals.
+In December 2024, following a Colombian Constitutional Court ruling and a survey on the use of AI in the judiciary, the Superior Council of the Judiciary adopted Guidelines for the Responsible and Safe Use of Generative AI in the Judicial Branch (‘Guidelines’) through Acuerdo No. PCSJA24-12243.
+The main purpose of those guidelines is ‘to maximise the benefits and potential of [AI tools], while mitigating and managing their potential risks’.
+This made Colombia the first country to implement the UNESCO Guidelines for the Use of AI Systems in Courts and Tribunals.
 An unofficial English translation of the Guidelines is available here.

 The Guidelines impose restrictions on both the use of certain AI tools and the type of tasks they may be used to perform: